-You are located in service: E-Mail-Routing
+You are located in service: E-Mail-Routing//Email Routing

-Recipient verification
+Recipient Verification

-Recipient verification
+Recipient Verification

-This article describes, what recipient verification is and how the recipient verification file must be created.
+This article describes what recipient verification is and how the recipient verification file must be created.

 Recipient verification background